NooneBug/Multi_task_concept_invention/README.md

+INSTALLATION

+You need to have installed jupyter notebook.
+Setup your enviroment with `pip install -r requirements.txt`

 The notebooks are divided basing on their purpose, to obtain a proper and correct model which can replicate the experiments of the paper, the notebooks are to be consulted (and surely, runned) in the order showed below:

 DATA PREPARATION